EnterpriseDB/barman/doc/manual/50-feature-details.en.md

     backups required to allow point-in-time recovery back to 9:30 AM on the previous Friday.

+> **IMPORTANT:**
+> Incremental backups are not considered for retention policy.
+This is
+> due to the fact that an `incremental backup` is only valid if the
+> entire chain of backups are intact.
+So, the only backup considered
+> for retention policy is the `root backup` (also called `full backup`).
+>
+> How does it work?
+>
+> When the retention policy is enforced, barman will ignore the
+> incremental backups and check for the status of the
+> `root backup`.
+If the status is `KEEP:FULL` or `KEEP:STANDALONE`,
+> the status `VALID` will be propagated to the whole chain of children
+> backups, otherwise the current status of the `root backup` will be
+> propagated.

 #### Scope

 Retention policies can be defined for: